MelodieZhang/melodiezhang.github.com/_posts/2018-10-1-copyright.md

 ## Finding Solutions
 ### First Iterations Inspired by the Community
-Inspired by the existing roundabouts used by people, I was thinking if we could productize the existing form people used, **adding standard copyright declarations** for users instead of they typing it manually.
+Inspired by the existing workarounds used by people, I was thinking if we could productize the existing form people used, **adding standard copyright declarations** for users instead of they typing it manually.
 Here are some explorations on this idea.

 ![image](/imgs/copyright/first_iteration.jpg)